Testing Randomness by Matching Pennies: Introduction

 The bridge between games and probabilities is built using significance testing and computation.
 Significance testing goes back to Fisher \cite{FisherR:1959,FisherR:1959} and lies, of course, at the core of the method of statistical induction.
 The constructions sketched here are related to the computational versions of testing, developed on one hand in Martin-L\"of's work \cite{Martin-Loef:randomness,NiesA:book}, and on the other hand in the techniques of inductive learning \cite{Gold67,Blum-Blum:inductive,Vovk:Learning}.

 We analyze the computational content of testing.
 The analyses of the computational content of strategic reasoning go back to the earliest days of game theory \cite{RabinMO:effective-strat}, and continue through theory of bounded rationality \cite{RubinsteinA:bounded}, and on a broad front of algorithmic game theory \cite{NisanN:AGT}.
 The finite state machine model seems preferred for specifying strategies \cite{RubinsteinA:bounded,halpern-pass-automata}, since computable strategies lead to problems with the equilibrium constructions \cite{Knoblauch,Nachbar-Zame}.
 In recent work, a different family of problems, arising from the cost of strategic computations has been analyzed, including the cost of randomization \cite{halpern-pass-cost,halpern-pass-sequential}.
 This led the players to not just lose the incentive to randomize, as in the little story above, but to prefer determinism.
-Although we are here also looking at the problem of deviating from the equilibrium into non-randomness, we are concerned with a completely different question: \emph{How should the opponent recognize and exploit this deviation?} The present work seems to deviate from all previous computational approaches to gaming in one essential aspect: we are not analyzing the computations that the players perform to construct or implement their own strategies, or the equilibrium, but the computations that they perform to test the opponents' strategies.
+Although we are here also looking at the problem of deviating from the equilibrium into non-ran\-dom\-ness, we are concerned with a completely different question: \emph{How should the opponent recognize and exploit this deviation?} The present work seems to deviate from previous computational approaches to gaming in one essential aspect: we are not analyzing the computations that the players perform to construct or implement their own strategies, or the equilibrium, but the computations that they perform to test the opponents' strategies.
 This leads into a completely different realm of computability, that emerges from a different aspect of gaming.
-While the analysis goes through for most models of computation, abstracted away behind a family of computations $\LLL$ (as explained in Sec~\ref{sec-programmable}), it is perhaps worth pointing out that it leads to different notions of randomness, and that stronger notions of computation lead to stronger notions of randomness.
+While the analysis goes through for most models of computation, represented by an abstract family of pro\-gram\-ma\-ble functions, as explained in Sec~\ref{sec-programmable}, it is perhaps worth stating the obvious: that stronger notions of computation lead to stronger notions of randomness.

+Although the recently introduced high level models of gaming \cite{Abramsky-Winschel:MSCS,PavlovicD:CALCO09,Hedges-Oliva-Winschel} are not explicitly introduced in the paper, as they are not necessary for the presented results, they were used in the original versions of the presented results, and can perhaps be recognized in the background.